juaml/beautiful-jekyll/joinus.md

 subtitle: jobs as JuAML
 ---

 We are always looking for skilled and motivated candidates to join us as from intenships to all academic levels (master's, phd and postdoc) (depoending upon availability of funds).
-If there are no current job openings as listed below then feel free to send an application (minimum CV and cover letter) to [Kaustubh Patil](mailto:k.patil@fz-juelich.de).
+If you are interested in our work and there are no current job openings as listed below then feel free to send an application (minimum CV and cover letter) to [Kaustubh Patil](mailto:k.patil@fz-juelich.de).

 **Research Software Developer/Scientist (currently open)**

-☞ Are you a programmer interested in research and passionate about open-source?
+*☞ Are you a programmer interested in research and passionate about open-source?*

 *We are looking for a Research Software Developer/Scientist (m/f/d)*